MartinSStewart/figma-elm-ui-plugin/README.md

 `FigmaPlugin.js` and `FigmaPlugin.elm` contain the plugin source code.

 To compile any changes, run `yarn run build-figma-win` or `yarn run build-figma-mac`.
 If you've installed the plugin (see Usage) then Figma will detect the new version and you can use it immediately.

+## Credits

+Thanks to [Realia](https://realia.se/) for letting me create this during work hours and then open source it!